 The tasks of the representative and the deputy safety representative include:

 - familiarizing themselves, on their own initiative, with the issues affecting the safety and health of the workers in the work environment and the state of the work community by regularly observing them

 - familiarizing themselves with the safety and health regulations concerning the above-mentioned issues

-- informing the management and the occupational safety officer first of any safety defects or faults that they have observed
+- informing the management and the safety officer first of any safety defects or faults that they have observed

 - acting in such a way as to increase practices that promote safety and health in the workplace.

 If the representative is temporarily unable to carry out their tasks, the deputy safety representative may perform any tasks that cannot be postponed.
 In this case, the deputy safety representative has the equivalent right to information, use of time, and compensation for loss of earnings, as well as the right to suspend dangerous work, to that of the actual representative.